*Updated November 2022

-In the newest issue of the Innovating Sustainability report series, we teamed up with Supertrends to explore the most influential and disruptive technology trends that will have the greatest impact on the wastewater management industry becoming more sustainable.
+In the newest issue of the Innovating Sustainability series, we teamed up with Supertrends to explore the most influential and disruptive technology trends that will have the greatest impact on the wastewater management industry becoming more sustainable.

 Through our platform and the collaborative help from Supertrends, we were able to generate data-driven insights on technology and companies in wastewater management, which helps to identify market disruption and opportunities with ease.

-Available for download in a PDF format, the report includes valuable data, technology in wastewater management, market predictions, important milestones, case studies, and more.
+The report includes valuable data, technology in wastewater management, market predictions, important milestones, case studies, and more.

 The publication covers three topics relevant to wastewater management: smart water management, wastewater treatment, and sludge management.